Cooking healthy meals is a lost art.

 LET EVERYONE KNOW HOW IMPORTANT THIS IS TO YOU

 Explain how a healthier version of yourself will not only benefit you but them as well.
-Ask for their support and if they’re interested joining you in your epic quest of fitness.
+Ask for their support as you head out on your epic quest of awesome.

 Ask them if they’d be willing to prepare their own meals for a period of time to help elevate some of the stress on your shoulders as you try to build healthy eating habits.
 Teach them how to cook (or have them read this article) if they aren’t sure how to do so.